mer-hybris/hadk.sailfishos.org/prerequisites.rst

  - See http://wiki.cyanogenmod.org/w/Devices for a list of compatible devices

- * See :doc:`devices` for a list of devices already supported by HADK
+ * See https://wiki.merproject.org/wiki/Adaptations/libhybris for a list of devices ported using HADK

 * Means to do backup and restore of the device contents (e.g. SD card or USB cable to host computer), as well as flash recovery images to the device